vmware/terraform-provider-vra/website/docs/r/vra_block_device_snapshot.html.markdown

   description = "terraform fcd snapshot"
 }
 ```
-A block device snapshot resource supports the following resource:

 ## Argument Reference

+Create your block device snapshot resource with the following arguments:

-* `block_device_id` - (Required) The id of the block device.
+* `block_device_id` - (Required) ID of block device.

-* `description` - (Optional) A human-friendly description.
+* `description` - (Optional) Human-friendly description.

 ## Attribute Reference
-* `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+* `created_at` - Date when entity was created.
+Date and time format is ISO 8601 and UTC.

-* `is_current` - Indicates whether this snapshot is the current snapshot on the block-device.
+* `is_current` - Indicates whether snapshot on block device is current.

-* `links` - HATEOAS of the entity
+* `links` - HATEOAS of entity

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
+* `name` - Human-friendly name used as an identifier in APIs that support this option.

-* `org_id` - The id of the organization this entity belongs to.
+* `org_id` - ID of organization that entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

-* `update_at` - Date when the entity was last updated.
-The date is ISO 8601 and UTC.
+* `update_at` - Date when entity was last updated.
+Date and time format is ISO 8601 and UTC.